GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 ### 9. Will the group policy object distribution affect IPSec certificates if the server authentication bit is enabled and used with Microsoft Operating Systems?
 No, group policy object distribution will not negatively impact IPSec certificates.

-### 10. Can an enterprise define a custom CTL?
+### 10. Can a custom CTL be created for our enterprise?
-Yes, an enterprise can create a trusted or untrusted CTL.
-[Creating, Signing, and Storing a CTL](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379867(v=vs.85).aspx){:target="_blank"}.
+Yes, a trusted or untrusted, custom CTL can be created for your enterprise: [Creating, Signing, and Storing a CTL](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379867(v=vs.85).aspx){:target="_blank"}.

 ## Additional Resources